MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 ## Project Overview

 This project explores **depth estimation for robotic disassembly tasks** using multiple state-of-the-art depth estimation models.
-The goal is to generate accurate depth maps from RGB images of objects that may appear in robotic manipulation and disassembly environments.
+The goal is to generate accurate depth maps from RGB images of objects that appear in robotic manipulation and disassembly environments.

-Robotic disassembly of consumer electronics requires reliable **3D understanding of scenes**.
-However, many real-world conditions such as occlusion, clutter, reflections, and lighting variation make depth estimation difficult.
+Robotic disassembly of consumer electronics requires reliable **3D scene understanding**.
+However, real-world conditions such as:

+- cluttered scenes
+- reflective surfaces
+- occlusions
+- lighting variation

+make depth estimation difficult.

-To address this challenge, this project evaluates several **pretrained depth estimation models** and compares their performance on real-world robotic disassembly data.
+This project evaluates several **pretrained depth estimation models** and compares their performance on robotic disassembly data.

-The experiments and analysis are implemented in a Jupyter notebook.

 ---